z4kn4fein/stashbox/docs/docs/getting-started/glossary.md

 </CodeDescPanel>

 ## Service registration | Registered service
-It's an entity created by the container when a service is registered.
+It's an entity created by Stashbox when a service is registered.
 The service registration stores required information about how to instantiate the service, e.g., reflected type information, name, lifetime, conditions, and more.

 <CodeDescPanel>
 <div>

 In this example, we are registering a named service.
 The container will create a service registration entity to store the type mapping and the name.
-Later, the container will find the registration by combining the *Service type* and the *name*.
+During resolution, the container will find the registration by checking for the *Service type* and the *name*.

 </div>
 <div>